Auburn/FastNoiseLite/JavaScript/README.md

 ```

-DM storm#5279 on discord w/ any questions or email me :)
+####DM storm#0009 on discord or email w/ any questions or need any support or ask someone in our discord :D